PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Now move into the "NewProject" folder by typing `cd NewProject`.
 You should now see `~/Hello-C/NewProject$ ` which tells you you are in the "NewProject" folder.

-Now lets make a new "main.c" file.
+Now lets make a new "main.c" file (Inside of the `NewProject` folder).
 Type in `touch main.c`.
 This command makes a file called "main.c".
 You should see the file in Replits file viewer.

 ![replit ide touch command](./Assets/Week_O/replit_ide_touch_command.png)

-Click the file, you should be able to open it and edit it.
+Click the file (using replits "Files" tab).
+You should be able to open it and edit it.

-Type run the `ls` command.
-You should see "main.c" get listed.
+Run the `ls` command.
+You should see our new "main.c" file get listed.

-(From the folder we are in we could compile the new "main.c" file by running `make main`)
+(We could compile the new "main.c" file by running `make main`, but we haven't added any code to "main.c")

-Lets *rename* the new "main.c" file.
+Lets *rename* the new "main.c" file using `mv`.
 Type `mv main.c deleteMe`.

-(The `mv` command can also rename files. eg -> `mv oldFileName newFileName`.)
+(The `mv` command can rename files. eg -> `mv oldFileName newFileName`.)

-Replit will break since you renamed the file it was trying to show you!
+(Replit will break if once you rename the file, and were trying to edit it)

 Once you reload the page you should see the `main.c` file was renamed to `deleteMe`.
 Open the shell tab again.
 We have been moved back to the "Hello-C" folder.
 Run `cd NewProject` to go into the "NewProject" folder in the shell.